 Applied Functional Science (AFS) is based upon proven scientific truth, rather than theory.
 AFS is a term used to match the best, most effective physical therapy techniques (supported by scientific research) to an individual recovering from a certain condition.
 At Rebound Physical Therapy, we implement AFS in the creation of all our treatment plans.
 If you are looking for a Boise and Meridian physical therapy practice that used Functional Training like AFS, request an appointment today.

 This all takes into account the Gray Institute’s Principle-Strategy-Technique Process.
 This refers to the “why” of movement (principles), the “what” of movement (techniques), and the “how” of movement (strategies).
 When designing a treatment plan, it is important to consider every “why,” “what,” and “how,” determining how physical sciences and biological sciences factor into each one.

-At Rebound Physical Therapy, our Boise physical therapist is highly experienced in Functional Training, using the best methods to create the most effective and successful treatment plans for our patients.
-If you are in need of physical therapy treatments, contact us today at Boise, ID to schedule your initial appointment.
+At Rebound Physical Therapy, our Boise and Meridian physical therapist is highly experienced in Functional Training, using the best methods to create the most effective and successful treatment plans for our patients.
+If you are in need of physical therapy treatments, contact us today at Boise and Meridian, ID to schedule your initial appointment.
 Our dedicated and highly trained physical therapists will use the methods of Gray’s Institute to create the perfect plan for your specific needs!